lenafaure/LMD-TeamProject2/encyclopedia-entry-4.md

 ## Syntax

-Like all the margin properties, the margin-bottom property can have the following values :
+Like all the margin properties, the margin-bottom property can take the following values :

 ```
 margin-bottom: length|percentage|auto|initial|inherit;